anayrat/blog/content/post/draft/2018-04-01-Evolutions-Postgres-Fortes-Volumetries.en.md

 ## Joins (9.6, 10, 11)

-In addition to the parallelization of the sequential scan, Postgres 9.6 brought the possibility to parallelize join operations to the following nodes:
+In addition to the parallelization of the sequential scan, Postgres 9.6 also has the capacity to parallelize join operations for the following nodes:

   * *Nested-loop*
   * *Hash join*

-Postgres 10 allowed to extend the parallelization to the *merge join* node.
+Postgres 10 extends the parallelization to the *merge join* node.

 Finally, version 11 brings a big change with the *parallel hash join*.
-With previous versions, every worker had to build his own hash table.
+With previous versions, every worker had to build its own hash table.
 There was a big loss of efficiency:

    * Several workers were doing the same operation